vincent-peugnet/wcms/MANUAL.md

 ##### Location

-Insert a world map with a pointer that use the current map location.
+Insert a world map with a pointer that use the current page map location.

     %LOCATION%

+It can take an `id` parameter to get the location of another page.
+For example, to include the title of the page `granejouls`:

+    %TITLE?id=granejouls%

+The page page [latitude](#latitude) and [longitude](#longitude) have to be set in order to make the map work.

 > ⚠️ The exact same inclusion code cannot be used more than once in a page.